Our Partners and Community Engagement Projects

-Each of the service experiences Global Family Travels offers on our trips is made possible through partnerships with locally based organizations that work hand-in-hand with the communities we visit.
+Each of the community engagement or service experiences that Global Family Travels offers on our trips is made possible through partnerships with locally based organizations that work hand-in-hand with the communities we visit.
 These partners share our commitment to sustainable travel focused on our three pillars of learn, serve and immerse.
-We are grateful for the partners listed below – they are our extended family.
+We are grateful for the partners listed below – they are part of our epanded family circle.

 Dujiangyan Panda Base

 Based just outside Chengdu, the Dujiangyan Panda Base offers

 volunteer programs that give visitors an opportunity to get closer

 contact with the giant pandas and understand their panda wilderness

 training program.
 It also provides patrol officers that help prevent